shrutikapoor08/devjoke/README.md

 =======

 >>>>>>> parent of 93a08e9...
 Update README.md

 * * *

-Bjarne Stroustrup once said something like, "C makes it easy to shoot yourself in the foot.
-C++ makes it harder, but when you do, you blow your whole leg off."

-* * *

 "Only my friends get to touch my private parts."
 -C++

-* * *
-I have a joke on competitive programming.
-But 'Time Limit Exceeded'.

 * * *
 To replace programmers with robots, clients will have to accurately describe what they want.